How to appeal against an enforcement notice

 How to make your appeal against an enforcement notice

-Enforcement Notices can be appealed against see how to appeal against an enforcement notice on GOV.UK.
+Enforcement Notices can be appealed against.
+See how to appeal against an enforcement notice, on GOV.UK.
+Alternatively, you can use an official form and send your appeal by post or submit online via the link above.

 The Planning Inspectorate